Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

 };
 ```

-You don't have to know in details the meaning of this "Access" document, what
+You don't have to know in details the meaning of this *Access* document, what
 is important to note here is that we do limit the permissions to just the
 shared documents.
 Nothing more!

+With the *Access* document we found the third field on our list: **pwd**.
+One
+more to go!

 Now that the access control is in place the recipient's Cozy can reply to the
 sharer's who can initiate the *replication*.